NeuroTechX/ntx_slack_archive/studentclubs.md

 >
 (we'll try to summarize all that feedback (&amp; insights) in the documentation as it might help many student clubs.
 Thanks braden &amp; sayan_faraz for starting the conversation! :slightly_smiling_face:

+3/24/2017 12:16 PM

+ **yannick** :

+ >PS: No approach is the 100% best as the situation &amp; university &amp; ecosystem &amp; people will be different from one student club to another.
+And because it all started last year, we're still all learning what works and help and what doesn't.
+The best thing we can do is exactly what you guys are doing and share experiences and build from one another. (my two cents)